UlucFVardar/Flipped-Learning-Extantation/README.md

-# Flipped Learning Chrome Extantaion
+# Flipped Learning Chrome Extension

 The Idea of th project is, video conferencing in a chat room as a whole class of student and teacher log-in remotely.